Jacob-Brown-950/Blue-Team-CTFs/unit42/Lab_notes.md

 ## Tools & Setup
 - **Splunk**: I used Splunk to take advantage of its data query language.
 You can sign up for a free enterprise trial [here](https://www.splunk.com/).
-- **Sysmon**: Installed to monitor Windows events and capture key EventIDs.

 ## Investigation Steps